FISCAR - Keeping the Spirit of 1950s Sports Car Racing Alive

 An unmistakeable shape - Benn Faulkner’s Bristol 450 Photo - Richard Styles

 Another lap completed and the Austin Healey and AC Ace remained tied together having just lapped Benn Faulkner’s Bristol 450.
-I’d like to think that even in the intensity of their battle both Rory and Adrian had time to look in wonder at the back of the Bristol, as something from a 1950 science fiction film!
+I’d like to think that even in the intensity of their battle both Rory and Adrian had time to look in wonder at the back of the Bristol, as something from a 1950s science fiction film!
 Eddie McGuire was still in 4th place, the Gordini continuing to just hold of Andrew Mitchell’s Lotus Elite.

 Eddie McGuire continues to hold off Andrew Mitchell Photo - Richard Styles

 Further down the field, the Winchester/Cobb Lotus 7 was still making place gains but, sadly, Martin Stowe’s race came to an end when he pulled the MGA coupe in to retire.
-The car appeared to be suffering fuelling issues and the SUs running way too lean, so Martin took the wise decision to retire rather than risk engine damage.
+The car appeared to be suffering fuelling issues, the SUs running way too lean, so Martin took the wise decision to retire rather than risk engine damage.
 Unfortunately he was not alone as, at the same time, Chris Mann brought his ultra rare Alfa Romeo 1900CSS Zagato in to retire.
 Chris had felt something wrong as early as the warm up lap particularly with the handling through right hand bends and after a few laps also took the sensible decision to retire.
-The car was expected to be driven home afterall!
+Afterall, the Alfa was expected to be driven home!
 Chris takes up the story - ‘Fortunately all went ok on the return to Greenwich in the Zagato, and on Sunday I found and fixed the problem - the stub-axle nut was all split-pinned and in place, but was finger tight with pin removed!
 Probably I'll replace the bearings, as I could feel the rollers.
 But also I found 6 broken spokes in the front n/s wheel - so that could have contributed too.’
 A further inspection found even more broken spokes!

 Stuart Dean pits the DJS Coupe Photo - JT